OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 The value restriction is a pessimistic assumption that compilers must make in the face of the possible mutability, and it is a price that must be payed even if mutability is not used.

 Weak type variables alleviate the problem a little, by allowing us to omit type annotations for values that don't have concrete or polymorphic type.
-However, since types are analyzed on the compilation unit level (the file level), weak type variables can't escape the scope of a compilation unit (the scope of a file).
-So it is not possible to have a weak type variable in the module interface (e.g., in the `mli` file).
-The compiler will reject all toplevel definitions that have weak types, unless they are either hidden from the module interface (i.e., omitted in the interface - e.g., when the mli file is empty) or given a concrete type.
+However, since types are analyzed at the compilation unit level (i.e., the file level), weak type variables can't escape the scope of a compilation unit (the scope of a file).
+So it is not possible to have a weak type variable in a module interface (e.g., in the `mli` file).
+The compiler will reject all toplevel definitions that have weak types, unless they are either hidden from the module interface (i.e., omitted in the interface, for example, when the mli file is empty) or given a concrete type.

 If for some reason the compiler refuses to generalize your expression and weak type variables occur in your type, then you can try the